ahmedash95/mersli/README.md

 ## Usage

-a quick example from the `example.json` in the current repo
+a quick example from the `example.json` in this repo

 ```bash
 mersli -i ./example.json